-Summary: It had been a surprise for Torn when the Ottsel came back to Headquarters … alone.
+A Shoulder to Lean On: It had been a surprise for Torn when the ottsel came back to Headquarters … alone.
 It was also a surprise that he decided to care at all.
 No pairings.

 Disclaimer: If only, if only, the plot bunny sings.

 Of a king and his loyal lords